xfirestyle2k/VMC_Terraform_Horizon/README.md

 [tf-website]: https://terraform.io/
 [tf-github]: https://github.com/hashicorp/terraform

-To get familiar with VMC and VMC NSX-T I highly recommend to take a look on the Blog posts of Nicolas Vibert https://nicovibert.com/2020/02/04/terraform-provider-for-nsx-t-policy-and-vmware-cloud-on-aws/
+To get familiar with VMC and VMC NSX-T I highly recommend to take a look on the Blog posts of Nicolas Vibert: https://nicovibert.com/2020/02/04/terraform-provider-for-nsx-t-policy-and-vmware-cloud-on-aws/

-Everything I leared, I learned from him :)! @Nico Thank you!
+Everything I did, I learned from him :)! @Nico Thank you!
 You are awesome!

 # Support